Skip to content

 WHAT IS A DUTY REPRESENTATIVE?

-For the purpose of owning whisky casks, you only need a duty representative if you are a non-UK based business.
+Until March 2025, for the purpose of owning casks of scotch whisky stored in a bonded warehouse, you only need a duty representative if you are a non-UK based business.

 If you are a private individual in the UK then you are not classed as a revenue trader and therefore you do not need a duty representative.
 Furthermore Statutory Notice No.1278 states that a duty representative cannot represent you as an agent.